Collective nuclear excitation and pulse propagation in single-mode x-ray waveguides

 \section{Abstract}

-Ensembles of identical atoms exhibit peculiar collective properties in their interaction with radiation depending on geometry and environment where they are embedded in.
-A remarkably clean and versatile platform to study collective effects in resonant light scattering are Mössbauer nuclei placed in planar x-ray waveguides.
-Here we conceive and demonstrate experimentally distinct temporal emission characteristics in these systems, ranging from a tunable accelerated exponential decay all the way to a pronounced oscillatory emission pattern, depending on the waveguide geometry and mode of excitation.
-The observed temporal and spatial emission characteristics of the collectively excited nuclear state in the waveguide – the nuclear exciton – are well reproduced by a unified theoretical model.
-Our findings pave the way for applications ranging from fundamental studies of cooperative emission at hard x-ray frequencies up to new methods of narrowband x-ray control via the engineering of collective radiation patterns.
+Waveguides offer a means to controllably couple atomic ensembles to the electromagnetic field therein.
+Here, we demonstrate x-ray propagation in planar thin-film waveguides coupled to Mössbauer nuclei under collective resonant excitation by short pulses of synchrotron radiation.
+We record x-ray photons that have been emitted into resonant modes of the waveguide.
+Depending on the geometry and mode of excitation, two fundamentally different signatures of the collective emission are observed, for which we present a unifying theoretical model.
+Our results form a new platform for waveguide quantum electrodynamics in the hard x-ray regime with the potential to provide a coherent narrowband source of x-rays on the nanometer scale.

-Ensembles of excited identical two-level atoms exhibit a collective dynamics during their spontaneous decay that is fundamentally different from that of the constituent individual atoms \cite{Dicke_PR_1954}.
+When interacting with radiation, ensembles of identical quantum optical systems exhibit collective dynamics which is fundamentally different from that of the individual constituents \cite{Dicke_PR_1954}.
 Collective effects such as directed emission \cite{Scully_PRL_2006,Eberly_JoPBAMaOP_2006}, collective frequency shifts, superradiant decay \cite{Scully_PRL_2009}, and collective oscillations emerge already in the regime of weak excitation from as little as a single photon \cite{Scully_S_2009}.
-They have been observed over a large range of platforms, from one-dimensional chains of atoms coupled to optical waveguides \cite{AsenjoGarcia_PRA_2017,Kumlin_PRA_2020,Pennetta_PRL_2022,CardenasLopez_PRR_2023,Su__2023} to Mössbauer nuclei driven by hard x-rays \cite{Hannon_HI_1999,Smirnov_HI_1999,Buerck_HI_1999,Roehlsberger_PRL_2005,Roehlsberger_S_2010,Haber_NP_2017,Chumakov_NP_2017}.
-In spatially extended ensembles, the geometry and spatial distribution distinctively affects the dynamics \cite{Svidzinsky_PRA_2010,Manassah_AiOaP_2012}.
+Furthermore, in spatially extended ensembles, the geometry and spatial distribution distinctively affects the dynamics \cite{Svidzinsky_PRA_2010,Manassah_AiOaP_2012}.
+These effects have been observed over various platforms, including one-dimensional chains of atoms coupled to optical waveguides \cite{AsenjoGarcia_PRA_2017,Solano_NC_2017,Kumlin_PRA_2020,Pennetta_PRL_2022,CardenasLopez_PRR_2023,Su_PRR_2023} and Mössbauer nuclei in solid-state systems driven by hard x-rays \cite{Afanasev_JL_1965,Gerdau_PRL_1985,Buerck_PRL_1987,Shvydko_JoPCM_1989,Hannon_HI_1999,Smirnov_HI_1999,Buerck_HI_1999,Roehlsberger_PRL_2005,Roehlsberger_S_2010,Haber_NP_2017,Chumakov_NP_2017}.
+The latter are a particularly well-suited platform to observe and harness collective effects, since nuclear transitions resonant to hard x-ray frequencies have extremely narrow linewidths \cite{Roehlsberger_STiMP_2005}, rendering exceptionally clean quantum-optical systems \cite{Roehlsberger__2021,Adams_JoMO_2009}, such that Mössbauer nuclei were among the earliest systems to investigate collective radiative phenoma (see Refs. \cite{Afanasev_JL_1965,Kagan_JoPCSSP_1979,Hannon_HI_1999,Smirnov_HI_1999} and the references therein).